R-kill-9/HTB-Notes/ReverseShell.md

-## EXAMPLE OF A REVERSE SHELL PROCESS
+## REVERSE SHELL UPLOADING  PHP FILE

 1. Investigate accessible subdomains using gobuster.
 2. Check if there are any files in the subdomain's bucket (e.g., index.php).